MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 Structure
 =========

-The Image Generator module is constitued in several parts: the core part and services parts:
+The Image Generator module is constituted from several parts, the core part and services parts:

 * "Core" part: it takes an images list file as entry point and generates a binary file (no specific format) for each file.
 To read a file, it redirects the reading to the available service loaders.
 To generate a binary file, it redirects the encoding to the available service encoders.
 * "Service API" part: it provides some APIs used by the core part to load input files and to encode binary files.
-It provides too some APIs to customize the MicroEJ format.
+It also provides some APIs to customize the MicroEJ format.
 * "Standard input format loader" part: this service loads standard image files (PNG, JPEG, etc.).
 * "MicroEJ format generator" part: this service encodes an image in MicroEJ format.